rideau-info.com

 Workers with families built log cabins for themselves at the work sites.
 “Settlement on Long Island on the Rideau River, Upper Canada.” by James Pattison Cockburn, August 17, 1830, Library and Archives Canada, C-040048.

-Living quarters at the work sites ranged from canvas tents to log cabins with some of the construction sites becoming small towns.
-For instance, at Kingston Mills, a census done in November 1830 shows 101 buildings located on the site, including three licensed public houses (O'Reilly's, Franklin's and Mahoney's), a Catholic chapel, a store, and a schoolhouse [Patterson p.38].
+Living quarters at the work sites were most commonly log cabins.
+Some of the construction sites became small villages.
+For instance, at Kingston Mills, a census done in November 1830 showed 101 buildings located on the site, including three licensed public houses (O’Reilly’s, Franklin’s, and Mahoney’s), a Catholic chapel, a store, and a schoolhouse.

 Most of the work sites, such as Jones Falls, were well managed, but disease remained a big problem.
 Poorly understood, illness cut across all social classes.
-Malaria was the biggest problem, it didn’t discriminate, many, from the lowliest labourer to Colonel By, contracted the disease (see John Redpath’s quote below).
+Malaria was the biggest problem and it didn’t discriminate.
+From the lowliest labourer to Colonel By, many contracted the disease.
 But there were other problems, and the apparent mortality rate from malaria is likely a result of complications from malaria and other ailments of the day.

 These ailments included consumption (tuberculosis), dysentery, gonorrhea, syphilis, hepatitis, opthalmia (pink eye), and phlegm (one of the four “humours” – associated with sluggishness or apathy).
 Bowel and stomach disorders such as constipation, diarrhea, and indigestion were common.
-Although “fever” is generally attributed to malaria, the outbreak in Ottawa in 1828 may have been a form of influenza rather than malaria.
-But in the southern Rideau, it was a temperate form of malaria, complicated by other ailments, appears to have been the main killer.
-The "plague" illnesses of the era, such as cholera and typhoid, were to come later, after the completion of the canal.
-Only a few cases of cholera were recorded by the doctors during during construction, the first major outbreak came in 1832, after the canal was completed (that outbreak originated in Quebec City).
+Although “fever” is generally attributed to malaria, there were other fevers present, some from virus, some from infection.
+But in the southern Rideau, it was a temperate form of malaria, complicated by other ailments, that appears to have been the main killer.
+The “plague” illnesses of the era, such as cholera and typhoid, were to come later, after the completion of the canal.
+Only a few cases of cholera were recorded by the doctors during construction.
+The first major outbreak of that killer disease came in June 1832, after the canal was completed (that outbreak originated in Québec City).

 Tobacco use was also very common and likely didn’t help anyone with lung issues such as tuberculosis.

-An additional issue was the medical care.
-This is an issue for two reasons; firstly the fact that there was little medical care available, with only a few doctors looking after the needs of the workers; and secondly the fact that medical "care" at the time was somewhat problematic, in many cases you were better off with no medical care.
-The use of bleeding and purgatives was commonly used by doctors to “cleanse the system.”
-Colonel By himself was bled twice as a fever “cure”.
+On top of all of this were issues with the medical care of the day.
+Firstly, little medical care was available, with only a few doctors looking after the needs of the workers.
+And secondly, the medical “care” at the time was somewhat problematic, in many cases hindering rather than helping the patient’s health.
+Bleeding and purgatives were commonly used by doctors to “cleanse the system.”
+Colonel By himself was bled twice as a “cure” for fever.

 Jones Falls 1841